Home

 Mask dance at the yearly festival

-In the afternoon, we hike up a small sub-peak (4049 m) of a mountain marked as Barqphoche on the map.
-Since the route follows the ridge, we remain safely away from any potential flooding.
+At midday we return to the homestay; a short but intense thunderstorm makes the streams rise very quickly.
+In the barren landscape, the water runs off rapidly over the surface and collects in the valley, where it sometimes also causes damage to paths or bridges.
+In the afternoon, we hike up to a small sub-peak (4049 m) of a mountain marked as Barqphoche on the map.
+Since the route follows the ridge, we are far enough away from any possible flooding.

-Sunday 04 August
+Sunday August 04

 Drive to Kanji